seejamescode/draft-js-gutter/README.md

 Things that could make this better:
 - [ ] Accept the editor as a child component
 - [ ] Manipulate the editor's onChange to accept a prop and append necessary function
+- [ ] Check line height for each line and apply it to the appropiate gutter text
 - [ ] Default themes for styling

 ## License